Friday, July 29, 2011

 More information by clicking "Share Your Story" at the top of the page..

-Utah communities are no stranger to a summertime parade.
-Take a look at our Festivals and Celebrations page; you could be sitting curb-side catching candy nearly every weekend between now and Labor Day.
+Utah communities are no stranger to a summertime parade; you could be sitting curb-side catching candy nearly every weekend between Memorial Day and Labor Day.
 Even if you're feeling parade burn-out, I want to convince you not to miss this particular statehood celebration.

 Utah's history and founding has deep religious undertones that nobody can deny.
 Settled by Mormon Saints fleeing the persecution of their fellow American citizens, Utah's first mass of citizens were deeply religious.
 And that is what makes this parade so great!
 Not that you have to be a member of the Church of Jesus Christ of Latter-Day Saints to attend or enjoy, but that anyone who believes in religious freedom and free speech can participate in a public gathering while wearing religion on their sleeves.